 This Recently Abandoned Mall Is a Perfectly Preserved Ghost Town

 Lifestyle| | By David Clarke

+The Forest Fair Village Mall in northern Cincinnati used to be the place to be for the community.
+However, if you walk in its doors today, it is a shell of its former self.
+A major decline led to the mall being all but abandoned.
+Despite this, it remains in an eerily well-preserved condition.
 Construction began on this mall in 1986 and it was scheduled to open in 1988.
 However, leasing complications led most of the mall to actually open in 1989.
 The mall was very luxurious and included arched copper roofs, skylights and more.
 In addition to the over 150 stores, this large mall featured two movie theaters and an indoor amusement park that had a Ferris wheel and a carousel.